brimdata/zed/docs/language/overview.md

 {len:2,fuse:<{x:(int64,string),y:string}>}
 ```
 Now, we can turn around and write a "shaper" for data that has the patterns
-we "discovered" above, e.g., if this Zed source is in `shape.zed`
+we "discovered" above, e.g., if this Zed source text is in `shape.zed`
 ```mdtest-input shape.zed
 switch len(this) (
     case 1 => pass